harvardartmuseums/api-docs/object.md

 **accessionyear** describes the year the object was acquired
 In some cases it represents the year the object officially became part of the museums collection.
 In other cases it reflects the year Harvard acquired it.
 Many objects have accession years that predate the existence of the Fogg Museum (1895), the first museum of the three museums that are part of Harvard Art Museums, and thus can be thought of as being acquired by Harvard itself.

+**accesslevel** describes the accessibility of a record
+0 – Restricted.
+Object record is restricted to certain API keys
+1 – Public.
+Object record is available to all API keys

 **colors** describes the colors programmatically extracted from the primary image of the object
 An object may have zero or more colors.
 The color of each pixel is read and then sorted in to buckets.
 Brightness and gradient variants are reduced so similar colors group together and to keep the number of buckets under 20.
 Then the those colors are mapped to the museums' color palette, the CSS3 color listing, and hue names.